Falexutb/Hospital-Management-System/README.md

 - **MSSQL Integration**: Transition from file-based storage to MSSQL.
 - **Payment Gateway Integration**: Add support for payment processing.
 - **Scalability Enhancements**: Design the system for easy scalability.

+## Planned Additions
+In the folder "Planned Additions," there are placeholder files for the planned enhancements to the application.
+These include future integration points for MSSQL access modules, payment gateway, and more.

 ## Contributing
 We welcome contributions to improve the Hospital Management System.
 Please follow these steps: